NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 ![ETL Sequence Container Diagram](Diagram_ETL_SequenceContainer.png)

-#### 4.2 Dimension Packages
+#### 4.2 Package: Dimension and Fact Tables

-Each dimension table is populated through its own dedicated package, consisting of two primary tasks: **Execute SQL Task** and **Data Flow Task**.
-The **Execute SQL Task** recreates the dimension table before each load to avoid data duplication.
-The **Data Flow Task** then extracts, transforms, and loads data from relevant source tables, with lookups and transformations.
+Each dimension table is populated through its own dedicated package, which includes two primary tasks: **Execute SQL Task** and **Data Flow Task**.
+The **Execute SQL Task** recreates the dimension table before each load to prevent data duplication.
+The **Data Flow Task** extracts, transforms, and loads data from relevant source tables.

-The dimension packages include:
+The dimension packages are as follows:
-- **DimStudent**: Aggregates student demographics and high school details from various tables, forming a complete student profile.
+- **DimStudent**: Aggregates student demographics and high school details from various tables.
-- **DimRok**: Loads details for each exam period, ensuring each session is uniquely represented.
+- **DimRok**: Loads information for each exam period, ensuring each session is uniquely represented.
-- **DimPredmet**: Compiles information on courses, linking subjects to student study programs.
+- **DimPredmet**: Compiles course details, linking subjects to study programs.
-- **DimDate**: Stores exam dates (day, month, year) to support time-based analyses.
+- **DimDate**: Stores exam dates (day, month, year) for time-based analyses.
-- **DimUpis**: Tracks enrollment details, such as academic year, study profile, and enrollment status, by combining data from tables like `profi`, `godina_studija`, and `status_upisa`.
+- **DimUpis**: Tracks enrollment details, including academic year, study profile, and enrollment status.

-#### 4.3 Fact Package: FactRezultatIspita

-The **FactRezultatIspita** package populates the central fact table, which records each student's exam results.
-This package also includes two tasks:

-- **Execute SQL Task**: Creates the `FactRezultatIspita` table and re-establishes foreign key relationships with dimension tables, ensuring referential integrity.
-- **Data Flow Task**: Maps exam data to relevant surrogate keys from each dimension table, capturing essential details such as student ID, course, enrollment, and exam period.
+The fact table, `FactRezultatIspita`, is also populated through its own package with the same two primary tasks.
+The **Execute SQL Task** creates the fact table and re-establishes foreign key relationships with dimension tables to maintain referential integrity.
+The **Data Flow Task** maps exam data to relevant surrogate keys from each dimension table, capturing key details such as student ID, course, enrollment, and exam period.

-Each package is designed to ensure data quality, integrity, and consistency, creating a reliable foundation for analytical reporting in the Data Warehouse.

 ---